 Criminal acts on the part of the contractor might also play a role in civil cases further along in the legal procedure.
 Financial rewards are usually given as remedies.
 A typical illustration of this would be fraud, for example, in which a contractor willingly defrauds a client.
 While fraud involves criminal liability, this also can be addressed in civil court whereby the victim may sue for monetary damages.

-In either case, when you are held liable as an employer or genereal contractor, you need insurance to protect your business assets.
-Get a 5 minute quote or contact us today to get the best rates and appropriate coverage for your needs.
+You need insurance to protect your business assets.
+Get a 5 minute quote or contact us today to get the best rates and coverage for your needs.